 We recommend a coordinated approach.
 Acute swelling from injury or surgery often holds back recovery and rehab efforts.
 Simply: until the swelling recedes your range of motion and flexibility are impacted.
 MLD stimulates lymph and blood flow to speed tissue repair and relieve swelling.
 Go, team work!

-Call us!
-MLD therapy can reduce the pain and swelling (in your knees, hips etc.) while you await a surgery date.
-While we won't 'fix' your problem, therapy provides a good level of relief to keep you moving better and make your waiting seem shorter.
+Yes.
+While we won't 'fix' your problem, therapy provides a good level of swelling and pain management to keep you moving better and make the wait feel shorter.

 Compression garments are an essential part of your wardrobe when you live with chronic swelling from lymphedema, lipedema and poor leg circulation (CVI).
 Garments prevent the return of uncontrolled swelling, improve your circulation and more.

 Compression garments are made to last 4-6 months with daily wear.
 After that, they lose elasticity, don't help to contain your swelling as needed, and should be replaced.

 Yes.
 Many plans cover compression garments; usually 1-2 every six months/2-4 garments every year.
 It's best to check with your insurer about your specific coverage.

 Absolutely.
 Compression garments are meant to support you during work, leisure and play.
 Garments should be worn all day, every day, but not at night.
-Some people also have special nighttime compression garments when necessary.
+Some also have special nighttime compression garments when necessary.